whitaker-io/machine/README.md

 ------

-[Components](https://github.com/whitaker-io/components) is a repository of different implementations
+[Components](https://github.com/whitaker-io/components) is a repository of different vertex implementations

 ------